 More than 160 million people are crowded onto its deltas and its low lying lands are subject to severe monsoon flooding which every year destroys livelihoods and displaces huge numbers of people.

-Water-related diseases are responsible for 24% of all deaths.
+Water-related diseases are responsible for 24% of all deaths in Bangladesh.

 Every year, gastroenteritis and diarrhoeal diseases kill 110,000 children below the age of five.

 Arsenic in water sources is a huge problem.
 It occurs naturally and has been found in 61 of Bangladesh's 64 regions, putting 30 million at risk.

 Every child has a right to education.
 Over two million Bangladeshi children

 live in the slums and streets.
 They have little or no access to basic education.

 Although primary education has been declared free and compulsory, many